jbcoe/value_types/DRAFT.md

 object size.
 If the buffer is too big, `polymorphic` objects will be larger than necessary, potentially introducing the need for `indirect<polymorphic<T>>`.

-We could add another, non-type, template argument to `polymorphic` to specify the size of the small buffer:
+We could add a non-type template argument to `polymorphic` to specify the size of the small buffer:

 ```c++